- Statutory Duties

-- Should inform the local authority children's social care services of the offender's reception to prison subsequent transfers, release on temporary licence and of the release address of the offender;
+- Should inform the local authority Children's Social Care services of the offender's reception to prison subsequent transfers, release on temporary licence (ROTL) and of the release address of the offender;

-- Should notify the relevant probation service provider of PPRC status.
+- Should notify the National Probation Service of PPRC status.
 The police should also be notified of the release date and address;

 - May prevent or restrict a prisoner's contact with children.
 Decisions on the level of contact, if any, should be based on a multi-agency risk assessment.
-The assessment should draw on relevant risk information held by police, probation service provider and prison service.
-The relevant local authority children's social care should contribute to the multi-agency risk assessment by providing a report on the child's best interests.
+The assessment should draw on relevant risk information held by police, National Probation Service and prison service.
+The relevant local authority Children's Social Care should contribute to the multi-agency risk assessment by providing a report on the child's best interests.
 The best interests of the child will be paramount in the decision-making process;

 - A prison is also able to monitor an individual's communication (including letters and telephone calls) to protect children where proportionate and necessary to the risk presented.